 Get the same diploma as on campus students

-Upon completion of this program, the candidate will be eligible for Nebraska endorsement as a Functional Academic Skills and Independent Living Specialist.
-(Students seeking endorsement in other states should check with their state's department of education.)
+Upon completion of this program, students are eligible for Nebraska endorsement as a Functional Academic Skills and Independent Living Specialist.
+Students seeking endorsement in other states should check with their states department of education.

 To be accepted to this program, you must have:

 A bachelor's degree

 2.75 GPA or above on a 4.0 scale